 [Editor’s Note: This clause includes the identified specification impacts for each solution based on the inputs from RAN2 and RAN3, it will be captured in sub-clause.]

+From RAN3’s perspective, the specification impact for each solution are listed in Table-8.2-1.

+Table 8.2-1 .
+Comparison of solutions.